France Bleu Loire Océan

-France Bleu Loire Océan is a general public radio station which is part of the Radio France group.
+ici Loire Océan is a general public radio station which is part of the Radio France group.

 The station is based in Nantes and covers Loire-Atlantique, Vendée and part of Maine-et-Loire.

 History

 Created in 1985 under the name "Radio France Loire Océan" and taking advantage of the vacant frequency (101.8 MHz) previously occupied by private station Convergence-FM, it is run by Christiane Chadal, and took its current name in 2000.
 Radio France Loire Océan, banned by the CNCL, is famous throughout the region for its overpowered transmitter and the media profile of its founder Thierry Allio, known as Alain Delmas.